ORNL/developer.ornl.gov/_posts/2022-01-01-contributing.md

 ![laptop](/images/laptop.png)

-We've launched this ORNL developer blog with the aim of pointing to tutorials, walkthroughts, training, and other technical documentation that gets cutting-edge software to work for you.
+We've launched this ORNL developer blog with the aim of pointing to tutorials, walkthroughs, training, and other technical documentation that gets cutting-edge software to work for you.